385th Bombardment Squadron: History

+385th Bombardment Squadron

+Vultee Vengeance of a training unit in the United States.
+(Note: Note the American national insigne, but Royal Air Force camouflage.)

-The 385th Bombardment Squadron was activated at Will Rogers Field, Oklahoma as one of the four original squadrons of the 311th Bombardment Group and began to train with Vultee V-72.
+The squadron was first activated at Will Rogers Field, Oklahoma in March 1942 as one of the four original squadrons of the 311th Bombardment Group.
 In July, the group moved to Waycross Army Air Field.
+It primarily trained with Vultee V-72 Vengeance dive bombers, which had been ordered for the Royal Air Force, but which were impressed by the Army Air Forces after the United States entered World War II.
 Shortly after its arrival, it was redesignated as a dive bomber squadron, along with other Army Air Forces (AAF) single engine bomber units.
 1943 saw an upgrade to North American A-36 Apaches.
 The squadron completed its training and departed the United States for the China-Burma-India Theater in July 1943.

-The squadron arrived in India in September, after a brief pause in Australia.
+The squadron arrived Nawadih Airfield, India in mid-September 1943, after a brief pause in Australia.
 However, the AAF was again reorganizing its dive bomber groups as fighter bomber units.
 Fighter bomber groups, however, were made up of three, rather than four squadrons.
 As a result, the 385th was disbanded on 30 September 1943 before it could fly any combat missions.